 Our “Get Free Quotes” box at the top of this page, allows you to view and compare all available Ohio health insurance plans at the lowest available rates.
 Also, listed below are some budget-oriented choices with surprisingly comprehensive benefits.

 A $40 copay for office visits (first three) bypasses the deductible and large negotiated provider discounts help offset the cost of additional non-preventive visits.
 An optional dental and vision rider is also offered.
+A children’s eye exam and dental checkup is also included at no charge.
 The plan is available in many parts of the state.

 HMO Value (SummaCare) – If you live in Northeastern Ohio, this policy is another cheap catastrophic option.
-The deductible of $8,150 is high, although once it has been met, 100% of your expenses are covered without additional coinsurance.
-The first three non-preventive visits are also covered at 100% instead of having to pay a copay.
+The deductible of $8,550 is high, although once it has been met, 100% of your expenses are covered without additional coinsurance.

 Marketplace Bronze (CareSource) – Since this is a “Bronze” tier plan, all applicants are eligible.
 So, who is CareSource?
 Headquartered in Dayton, like Medical Mutual, they’re a non-profit managed-care company that has provided medical coverage for more than 25 years.
 This plan has a high $7,700 deductible and prices are very attractive in Montgomery County and other areas.
 Primary care physician visits are covered with a $60 copay.
 The specialist copay is $120.